asuh/HTML5Boilerplate-Starkers-WordPress-Theme/README.markdown

 12. Never go wrong with your doctype or markup!
 13. An optimal print stylesheet, performance optimized
 14. iOS, Android, Opera Mobile-adaptable markup and CSS skeleton.
+15. Responsive Web Design support for IE6-8
-15. IE6 pngfix baked in.
+16. IE6 pngfix baked in.
-16. jQuery, waiting for you
+17. jQuery, waiting for you